codatio/codat-docs/docs/payables/payments.md

 - `totalAmount` is the same as the `amountDue` on the bill.
 - `date` is the date that the payment is made to the supplier.

+For example, review the bill mapped from Xero in the dropdown below and see how it can be paid using the [Create bill payments](/sync-for-payables-api#/operations/create-bill-payment) in the subsequent code snippets.

 <details>
 <summary><b>Bill mapped from Xero</b></summary>